MichaelCurrin/next-quickstart/docs/deploy.md

 If you want to deploy your app to GitHub Pages, follow this page: [GH Pages workflow](https://github.com/MichaelCurrin/code-cookbook/blob/master/recipes/ci-cd/github-actions/workflows/node/gh-pages.md).

-Or setup your app on Netlify or Vercel.
+Or set up your app on Netlify or Vercel.